A223D/MaskUpAI/README.md

 ## What's next for MaskUpAI
 * Creating a better looking webpage for the daily report.
 * Having long term data logging to see the effect of mask rule enforcing.
-Maybe we could have the Linode machine record the daily data and display it in the form of a graph.
+Maybe we could have the Linode machine record the daily data and display it in the form of a graph for easy interpretation.